 The only kind of federal retirement that isn’t considered voluntary is Discontinued Service Retirement, or DSR.
 An employee may become eligible for DSR if they meet the age and length of service requirements and were separated against their will, without the reasoning of “misconduct or delinquency.”
 The age requirements are either fifty years of age with twenty years of service, or any age with twenty-five years of service.

 In either age-related instance, a minimum of five years of that service must be creditable civilian service.

-The final decision as to if the separation is involuntary is made by The Office of Personnel Management makes.
+The final decision of if the separation is involuntary is made by The Office of Personnel Management makes.
 These actions are usually considered to be involuntary:

 Abolishment of position;

 Lack of funds;

 When no mobility agreement exists, reassignment outside the commuting area

 Failure to consistently meet the qualification requirements of the position.
 This is provided the separation is non-disciplinary and the action is initiated by the agency